WaylonWalker/waylonwalkerv2/src/pages/blog/quickly-change-conda-env-with-fzf.md

 ## Conda create

 Conda environments are created with the `conda create` command.
-At this point you will need to name your env and select python version.
+At this point, you will need to name your env and select the python version.

 ``` bash
 conda create -n my_env python=3.8